cartoonclouds/au2-neutralinojs-boilerplate/README.md

 > ....
 If at some point Edge/Chromium becomes the default in Windows 10 - we will drop the support of EdgeHTML.
 > [zserge](https://github.com/zserge) 2020, https://github.com/webview/webview/issues/305
 >
-> Using EDGE makes part of the [2021 roadmap](https://factsoverflow.com/neutralinojs-2021-roadmap/) tho
+> Using EDGE makes part of the [2021 roadmap](https://factsoverflow.com/neutralinojs-2021-roadmap/)
+This repo is base off of [pmanu93/au-neutralino](https://github.com/pmanu93/au-neutralino).
+Thanks @pmanu93

 ## Setup